alan-turing-institute/rds-course/coursebook/modules/m2/2-02-04-01-TimeAndDateData.md

 ## datetime

-We need to represent this data in a format that will allow us to compare items and perform operations such as addition and subtraction.
+We need to represent date data in a format that will allow us to compare items and perform operations such as addition and subtraction.

 Python's standard library includes the [`datetime`](https://docs.python.org/3/library/datetime.html) module.
 This allows us to represent dates and times as structured objects.